PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 You can enable chromium kiosk mode via commandline.
 If this is enabled, chromium will start after boot in kiosk mode with craftbeerpi4.

 {% hint style="info" %}
-This has ben tested on the full raspbian version where chromium is installed as default.
+This has been tested on the full raspbian version where chromium is installed as default.
 For other setups you may need to install the chromium browser manually.
 {% endhint %}

 {% hint style="warning" %}
 With Chromium 98 on bullseye (32 and 64 bit), Chromium might start with a white screen and won't load the server on startup.
-If you experience this issue you need to disable hardware acceleration in Chromium settings
+If you experience this issue you need to disable hardware acceleration in Chromium settings.
 {% endhint %}

 To enable kiosk mode, you need to run the following command from the bash: